-Styrophobia is thrilled to be working with the IUCN World Conservation Congress on piloting a large-scale composting project where all compostables are captured and delivered directly to local farms for composting.
-From September 1st through 10th, 8,000 people from around the world will come together in Honolulu to discuss the perils to our environment, but more importantly, to focus on solutions.
+Styrophobia was thrilled to work with the IUCN World Conservation Congress in 2016 piloting a large-scale composting project where all compostables are captured and delivered directly to local farms for composting.
+From September 1st through 10th, 8,000 people from around the world came together in Honolulu to discuss the perils to our environment, but more importantly, to focus on solutions.
 We love solutions!

 Why this matters for Hawaii:

 Depending on the county, the likely fate of food scraps that can no longer feed hungry people is the landfill.
 Food Scraps rot in the landfill creating Methane.
 You think CO2 is nasty?
 Methane is a green house gas 86 times more potent than CO2.
 Beyond the landfill, food scraps may end up at the waste-to-energy facility or even piggeries.
 Feeding livestock is clearly superior to landfilling and burning our resources, but we know we can do better if what we want are regenerative, intelligent systems for material management.
 We know that these resources can be used to build healthy, vibrant soils in support of local food systems and self-sufficiency for Hawaii.

 Our Pilot Project Goals:

 - Demonstrate that, with proper planning and education, food scraps and all compostables can be diverted successfully for all size events, agencies, institutions.
 Demonstrate that there are mechanisms and small-scale solutions in place for diversion to composting.
 Demonstration projects are invaluable when discussing policy and feasibility of new systems.